Heating Service in Owings Mills

-- Heat Pumps – Heat pumps are used not only to warm your home in the winter, but also cool your home in the summer.
+- Heat Pumps: Heat pumps are used not only to warm your home in the winter but also to cool your home in the summer.
 The heat pump uses electricity to circulate heat from outside the home into the home.
 Even during months that seem too cold for heat to be present outside, heat energy is able to be absorbed by the pump and transported into the home.
 As an added bonus, the system can be reversed during warm months transporting heat from inside the home to the outside.
 Best of all, since the system is entirely electric, there is no need for natural gas lines or additional energy consumption.

 Like it or not, humidity plays a large role in how comfortable you are in your home.
 An ideal indoor relative humidity level is 45 percent, yet many homes drop well below this level during the winter.
-Unlike portable humidifiers that add moisture to the air in only one room, a whole home humidifier can make your entire home more comfortable.
-Steam humidifiers in particular generate steam that is introduced into your existing duct work.
+Unlike portable humidifiers that add moisture to the air in only one room, a whole-home humidifier can make your entire home more comfortable.
+Steam humidifiers in particular generate steam that is introduced into your existing ductwork.
 Known for its high performance and reliability, steam humidifiers can provide your home with optimal levels of humidity.

 Thermostats are a vital component of a home heating system.
 Carefully placed in a home to maximize your heater’s performance, your thermostat is more than a switch on a wall.
 Programmable thermostats automatically signal the heater to begin warming your home for your return from work, allowing it to cool when it is unoccupied.
 These thermostats are known to save on energy consumption and costs, lowering your heating bill without sacrificing your family’s comfort.
-New advances in energy efficiency and WiFi technology have brought about the advent of Nest thermostats, allowing homeowners to control their heating and air conditioning systems from their smart phone.
+New advances in energy efficiency and WiFi technology have brought about the advent of Nest thermostats, allowing homeowners to control their heating and air conditioning systems from their smartphones.
 Imagine being able to turn up the temperature in your home as you leave work without having to guess what time you will be there.

 Allergies got you down?
 Perhaps your furnace’s air filter is no longer enough to keep you and your family healthy.
-A whole home electronic air cleaner removes up to 99.9 percent of the allergens in your home’s air that a traditional one-inch furnace filter misses.
+A whole-home electronic air cleaner removes up to 99.9 percent of the allergens in your home’s air that a traditional one-inch furnace filter misses.
 For more information on the air cleaner right for your home and family, contact Farnen & Dermer for an air quality consultation.

 Many people who have air cleaners in their heating systems do not understand why an air scrubber is also necessary.
 Using UV light technology, molecules of oxygen and hydrogen are released into the home’s air, killing germs, neutralizing VOCs, and cleaning odors.
-By continuously reducing and killing airborne germs, air scrubbers not only keep your ducts free from allergens, germs and viruses, it also helps your home’s surfaces to remain cleaner.
+By continuously reducing and killing airborne germs, air scrubbers not only keep your ducts free from allergens, germs, and viruses, it also helps your home’s surfaces to remain cleaner.